Ultimate-Mods/TE2UMM/README.md

 This is buggy and unstable, you should not use it.

+# Issues

+• If you give yourself an item, it will dispear when you leave and comeback.

+• Given Items dropped icons are blank.

+• Random crashes if the game is running in background.

+# Explainations

 ## The Prison overwrite system

 You will have a menu with every prisons, click which one you want, then it will overwrite Center Perks 2.0 to the prison you clicked.